-About trisomy 18
+About trisomy 18 or Edwards syndrome

-Other problems can include difficulty with seeing, hearing and feeding.
+- difficulty with seeing, hearing and feeding.

 The way a child is affected by trisomy 18 depends on whether all of the child’s cells contain three copies of chromosome 18, or only some of their cells.
 Some children might have only a few features of the condition, and other children might have many.